mondolmislam/design-principles/src/facade/question02/README.md

-Suppose you are working on a large software project which involves multiple subsystems.
-One of the subsystems is responsible for managing user authentication, another for managing user profiles, and a third for managing user preference.
-As the project grows, the number of interfaces between these subsystems is becoming difficult to manage.
-How are you simplify the interactions between these subsystems while keeping their complexity hidden from the rest of the system.
+Imagine you ar working on a large e-commerce application which has a complex order processing system.
+The system involves multiple subsystems including inventory management, shipping, payment processing, and order tracking.
+How can you simplify the interaction between these subsystems and provide a simple interface to the client code?